diegopedrazas96/angularrxjsexample/commit.md

-clarify example description on 2/19/2017
+store release instructions on 2/24/2017